 What I heard there was several famous Guizhou local food, such as, Si Wa Wa, a snack food similar to the spring roll, but it uses very thin rice made skin, and the fillings are the fresh veggies, so it is a very healthy snack.
 (Can't believe that I didn't take a good picture for it, I was supposed to have it for the post of Guizhou food travel.
 What I was doing there?)

 I also had some Hunan dish in Guiyang city center, plus some Guizhou local food from the scenic park.
 The post and link will be added here later on.
-I will also edit some video clips taken from there and post on my Youtube Channel.
+I also edit a video clip taken from there.
+You can watch it here.
+To get more regular update, please subscribe to my Youtube Channel.

 Hope you find the information about Guizhou food travel useful.
 Please share and like it in Facebook or Twitter.
 Thanks.